DaveShaffer/WDI6-outfttr/README.md

  - displaying User info because of Passport
  - styling with Bootstrap
  - OpenWeatherMap API working on Heroku
+ - Responsiveness

 ## FUTURE VISION
+ - Make the app more mobile-friendly and responsive